 - Not Enough Hot Water

-Coming to have no hot water at all is apparent indication of a problem.
+Getting no hot water at all is clear indication of a problem.
 But erratic water temperature is frequently missed as an issue.
 This could indicate mineral deposits have formed and your heating element must be corrected or removed.

 If you’re receiving zero or a small amount of hot water, there may be an issue with the pilot light.
-If you’re uncertain how to fix the water heater, call in the professionals at 208-488-4892.
+If you’re uncertain how to fix the water heater, call in the professionals at 208-488-4892 in Boise.
 While some landlords can reignite the pilot light on their own, it can be unsafe if you’re apprehensive of the process.

 If you detect a rotten egg smell, don’t make an effort to restart the pilot.
 Call your city’s energy provider immediately.